benhartig/temp/infrastructure/README.md

 ## :speech_balloon: Notes

 > [!IMPORTANT]
-> This infrastructure creates CloudFront Distrubutions in a different region than `us-east-1`.
-CloudFront Distrubution Certificates created by the `cms-cert` and `web-cert` stack must be launched from `us-east-1` [^1], then provide the `cms` stack and `web` stack with the ARN of the certificates.
+> This infrastructure creates CloudFront Distributions in a different region than `us-east-1`.
+CloudFront Distribution Certificates created by the `cms-cert` and `web-cert` stack must be launched from `us-east-1` [^1], then provide the `cms` stack and `web` stack with the ARN of the certificates.